 - Ethical issues are discussed in class.
 Certification in an area of networking is encouraged.

 - Analysis of business needs is necessary in designing a network that fits the requirements of the specific business.

 - Networking technologies are constantly changing and students interested in this area must be committed to continually updating their knowledge of the industry.

-This course also covers the ABET Program Outcomes D and F. D) An ability to function effectively on teams to accomplish a common goal.
+This course also covers the ABET Student Learning Outcomes D and F. D) An ability to function effectively on teams to accomplish a common goal.
 F) An ability to communicate effectively with a range of audiences.

 This course is primarily a lecture course with a majority of class time spent reviewing text materials.
 The text and lecture materials will serve as the major sources of information for this course.
 Your responsibility as a the student is to read the text, attend class sessions, take thorough notes, complete assigned tasks, and complete all exams.
 Questions are always encouraged, however, you should review the materials before requesting additional assistance.

 This course prepares the student for CompTIA's broad-based, vendor-independent networking certification exam, Network+.
 The student may use the Network+ certification to waive the networking Technologies exam required for Novell's CNE Certification.
 Students who pass the Network+ exam before the day of the final exam for this course will receive a minimum of 90 percent on all exams for this course.
 Students passing the Network+ exam are still expected to attend class and complete all course assignments, including in-class exams.